TheSammyJam1/secretcode.py/README.txt

-this is a python file to make a secret code you and your friend decide on a seed or password(only numbers) then letter by letter you write your message i hope you can understand how to use this
+this is a python file to make a secret code you and your friend decide on a seed or password(only numbers) or you can do a puzzle(example at end) then letter by letter you write your message i hope you can understand how to use this
 By Sammyjam1